 There were no formal feedback forms provided to visitors.
-Attendees were advised that if they wished to make a formal representation to the draft Orders including objections, this should be in writing to Transport Scotland via either the postal address or email address displayed at the exhibition.
+Attendees were advised that if they wished to make formal representations to the draft Orders, including objections, this should be in writing to Transport Scotland via either the postal address or email address displayed at the exhibition.

-Informal comments varied from general questions about the scheme design to queries regarding the Compulsory Purchase Order process and likelihood of objections.
-There were also specific concerns raised over environmental impacts and facilities for cyclists.
+Informal comments varied from general questions about the scheme design to specific queries regarding the Compulsory Purchase Order process and likelihood of objections.
+There were also concerns raised over potential noise and environmental impacts, particularly during construction.